 - None of the 10 bedrooms are big, and there are no twin rooms

 - No lunches served and the restaurant's dinner menu is set, but staff will discuss dietary options with you in advance, and the food is delicious and fresh.
-Note that dinner is not served on Mondays, September-June
+Note that dinner is usually closed September-May

 - The baths/showers, thinly disguised by a half-wall but basically in your bedroom - not to everyone’s taste

 - In some bedrooms the mountain view is obscured by garden trees